View Document Text

 Periodically we may revise this Policy and will provide you with a revised Policy if the changes materially alter the

-information other than as described in this notice unless we first notify you and provide you with an opportunity to
+personal information other than as described in this notice unless we first notify you and provide you with an

 Any Questions?